jdreinhardt/suse-ai-ansible/README.md

   rancher: true
   longhorn: false

+# Longhorn specific options.
+# default will set longhorn as the default storageclass on the cluster
+# xfs will install the longhorn-xfs storageclass.
+Must be true for clusters
+longhorn:
+  default: true
+  xfs: true

 # These are used to provide basic starting configurations for Rancher
 # hostname will be used as the Ingress point
 # bootstrapPassword will be the password defined for installation.
 It must be changed at first used